Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

 **Parameters**
 * `v2xResolverAddress` (*contract IAddressResolver*) - the v2x `AddressResolver` contract address.
 LegacyMarket can use AddressResolver to get the address of any other v2x contract.
 * `v3SystemAddress` (*contract IV3CoreProxy*) - the v3 core proxy address
+* `snxDistributor` (*contract ISNXDistributor*) - the SNXDistributor which should be used if an account is liquidated

 #### registerMarket